 WRITTEN PRIOR TO ANNOUNCEMENT OF TRADE: I don't see Sergei Bobrovsky being on this roster next season.
 It's a shame because he's so lovable, but the Bryzgalov signing pretty much pushed him out the door.
 I think trading Bob to Columbus, who's in the market for a starting-caliber goalie, for their third round pick (#63) and seventh round pick (#182) is a fair deal.
 If Homer can squeeze Columbus's second second round pick (#45) out of Scott Howson, even better.
 I'd love to get David Savard, one of their top defensive prospects, but doubt he'd be moved in this scenario.
 Other defensive prospects around the league who would be of interest to me: Michael Stone (PHX), Maxim Goncharov (PHX), Danny Biega (CAR), Alex Petrovic (FLA), Mark Alt (CAR), Radko Gudas (TB), Victor Bartley (NSH)

 Edit: Bobrovsky has been traded to Columbus for their second second round pick (#45), a fourth round pick acquired from Vancouver (#117), and a fourth round pick next year acquired from Phoenix.
-Holy shit, Homer has done it to Howson again!
+Pretty good haul.

 Unrestricted Free Agent Signings: